What is the Putnam exam?

 How do I register to take the Putnam exam?
 Is there a fee?
 How do I sign up for UBC's practice sessions?

-If you are considering taking the Putnam exam or attending the practice sessions, please register online by the first week of October.
+If you are considering taking the Putnam exam or attending the practice sessions (you may do either or both), please register online by the first week of October.
 There's no fee for taking the Putnam or attending the practice sessions.
 You can come to the organizational meeting and start coming to the practice sessions even if you haven't registered yet; conversely, the registration is not a vow of participation, so feel free to register even if you're not sure yet whether you'll be participating.

 What happens at UBC's practice sessions?

 I hand out practice problems to students the week before (or they can be downloaded from here).
 Students try to solve the problems at home, and then we have students present solutions to the problems in the practice sessions; audience participation is also important for making sure that solutions really are airtight.
 The UBC math department also provides pizza and pop for Putnam practice participants!

 What is the Quarter Putnam?

 The Quarter Putnam is a practice exam given during one of the regular practice session times, usually the last Tuesady in October or the first Tuesday in November.
 Students get 1½ hours to solve 3 Putnam-like problems.
 This is an excellent opportunity to practice not only solving difficult problems under some time pressure and other exam conditions (including no pizza ...) but also writing up completely rigorous solutions.

 How is the Putnam exam graded?
 What is the “Gap of Death”?